Empire Stadium (Gżira): History

 When the lease expired the owners took over the management.
 The owners changed the name of the ground to the Stadium and made it clear that they did not want to run it at a loss.
-The end of the lease saw a new cup called Testaferrata Cup replacing the Scicluna Cup.
+The end of the lease saw a new cup called the Testaferrata Cup replacing the Scicluna Cup.

 During the summer of 1965, the MFA together with the affiliated clubs decided not to play at the Stadium following an argument with the management over the distribution of gate-money.
 Following lengthy discussions, the MFA decided to transfer all football activities for season 1965/66 to Manoel Island Football Ground.
 Everything returned to normal during the summer of 1966 when a solution was found.
 Football started to be held at The Stadium again in season 1966/67.

 During the 1970s the MFA was involved in a heated dispute with the Maltese government over the administration of the game.
 In an attempt to boost the local game the government started to organize football leagues at the Marsa Sports Ground without consulting the MFA.
 In the meantime the government officially inaugurated the newly built National Stadium (Ta' Qali) on 14 December 1980 leaving the MFA out of the celebrations.
 Finally both parties managed to reach an agreement during the month of November 1981 following lengthy discussions.
 Football was finally transferred to the newly built turf stadium of Ta' Qali.
 Sunday 29 November 1981 was the last time that The Stadium hosted a football match.

-The area of the Stadium, which is owned by the heirs of Baron Testaferrata, is today valued at over 30 million euro.
+The area of the Stadium, which is owned by the heirs of Baron Testaferrata, is today valued at over €30 million.